 The use of our enforcement powers is not the only tool we have.
-Across Ofgem we monitor companies' compliance with their obligations and engage with them to put things right when issues are spotted or concerns are raised.
+Across Ofgem we monitor companies' compliance with their obligations and engage with them to put things right when issues are spotted or concerns raised.
 There are also examples of where companies have put things right effectively and efficiently without the need for a formal investigation or enforcement powers being exercised.
-With the move to principles-based regulation, we intend to review our strategy to achieving the right outcomes for consumers through compliance activity.
-We intend to publish guidelines on our approach in order to give clarity and certainty on our vision and approach to Compliance and Enforcement and our priorities in these areas.
+This can be an efficient means of securing compliance, where the detriment caused is less serious and can be remedied quickly.
+However, it has raised the question of when such alternative action may be appropriate instead of enforcement action.
+We intend to revise our Enforcement guidelines to further clarify our approach to opening enforcement investigations.

-- Publish our Enforcement Overview on our performance in exercising our enforcement powers - Q1 - Host an annual Enforcement Conference to share our experience and learnings in exercising our powers - Q2 - Procure a third party, with expertise in consumer charities, to effectively allocate funds from voluntary redress Q2 - Publish guidelines on our approach to Compliance and Enforcement, including on our priorities - Q3
+- Publish our Enforcement Overview on our performance in exercising our enforcement powers - Q1 - Host an annual Enforcement Conference to share our experience Q2 - Procure a third party, with expertise in consumer charities, to effectively allocate funds from voluntary redress - Q2 - Publish revised Enforcement guidelines on our approach to opening investigations - Q3